 12. POST-SEASON REQUIREMENTS – The minimum standards for media access during the regular-season practice week will apply during the post-season.
 Due to increased post-season demands, however, it is recommended that clubs supplement their open locker-room times during a playoff practice week with specially arranged press conferences for the head coach and key players.

-Normal post-game media access rules will apply during the playoffs (i.e. locker rooms must be opened to all accredited media no later than 10-12 minutes after the game).
-Clubs should supplement their post-game interview area operations for the head coach and star players to meet the heavier demands of playoff media coverage.
-Clubs that schedule off days for players during a playoff bye week should make key players available to the media that week to serve the extensive public interest in the NFL playoffs.
+Normal post-game media access rules apply during the playoffs (i.e. locker rooms must be opened to all accredited media no later than 10-12 minutes after the game).
+Clubs should supplement post-game interview areas for the head coach and star players to meet the heavier demands of playoff media coverage.
+Clubs that schedule off days for players during a playoff bye week are expected to make key players available to the media that week to serve the extensive public interest in the NFL playoffs.

 Clubs are required to comply with the league office press conference schedule for playoff games.
 This obligation includes the responsibility to have available the head coach, starting quarterback and other key players as requested by the league office based on media and fan interest.

 For the Conference Championship Games, the four participating teams are required to adhere to media requirements established by the league office for Wednesday through Sunday of championship game week.
-This will include open locker room periods on Wednesday, Thursday, and Friday plus press conference and conference call availabilities on those days at the team facility with key club personnel.
+This will include open locker room periods on Wednesday, Thursday, and Friday plus press conference and conference call availabilities on those days at the team facility.
 The head coach must be available in the press conferences at the team facility on Wednesday, Thursday and Friday.
 The starting quarterback must be available in the press conferences at the team facility on Wednesday and either Thursday or Friday at a minimum.

 14. RESPONSIBILITY OF CLUB OFFICIALS – Each club will assign the responsibility of administering the post-game and practice week media access policies to two appropriate members of its public relations staff.
 One – or both – of these designated officials must be present when the club’s locker room is open to the media following each game and during the practice week.